Chapter III: "Easy Answers to Skepticism"

 (b) There is some being who has produced a grand illusion that people experience.

-The first of these propositions seems to me much more unlikely to be true – given the immense suffering that innocent persons, including children, undergo – than the second.
+The first of these propositions seems to me much more likely to be false, given the immense suffering that both innocent persons - including children - and animals undergo, than the second.
 But the first proposition is nevertheless affirmed by an extremely large number of people.
+So why should one accept Mike's view Hindus do not really accept the second belief?

-More generally, religious beliefs often come as a package deal, with the result that people accept beliefs that are immensely implausible ¬ – such as the belief that the earth is only a few thousand years old – because they view them as an essential part of a total view of the world that they find appealing.
+More generally, religious beliefs often come as a package deal, with the result that people accept beliefs that are immensely implausible – such as the belief that the earth is only a few thousand years old – because they view those beliefs as an essential part of a total view of the world that they find appealing.

-Finally, there is a type of experience that, arguably, is found in virtually all cultures – namely, introvertive mystical experiences.
-In what is arguably the description of such experiences that is most free of the importation of prior beliefs – namely, the monistic account offered in Eastern religions, as contrasted with the monotheistic account offered by Christian mystics – a central aspect of the experience is the sense that the world of space and time is not real.
-The Hindu doctrine of maya is mainly based, I believe, on such introvertive mystical experiences.
+Finally, there is a type of experience that is found in all, or virtually all, cultures – namely, introvertive mystical experiences.
+Moreover, in the description of such experiences that is, arguably, most free of the importation of prior beliefs – namely, the monistic account offered in Eastern religions, as contrasted with the monotheistic account offered by Christian mystics – a central aspect of the experience is the sense that the world of space and time is not real.
+The Hindu doctrine of maya is largely based, I believe, on such introvertive mystical experiences.

-Secondly, if this were, contrary to what I have just argued, a common sense belief in Mike's sense, could it be defended against skeptical challenges by Mike's argument?
+The second issue is this.
+If, contrary to what I have just argued, the belief that there is a world of mind-independent physical objects were a common sense belief in Mike's sense, could it be defended against skeptical challenges by Mike's argument?

 Mike's argument appeals to the idea that common sense beliefs are characterized by the "highest level of initial plausibility".
 But judgments of plausibility are judgments of probability.
 How reliable are ordinary judgments of probability?

 Some judgments of probability are based upon observations of relative frequencies, and such judgments may be relatively sound.
 But in the present case, there is no information about relative frequencies that bears upon the issue.
-So what we are being asked by Mike to do is to view as very reliable judgments of probability that are not based upon relative frequencies, that are being made without serious consideration of competing hypotheses – such as the mystically-based doctrine of maya – and that are judgments that Mike is unable to support by appealing to principles of probability or inductive logic.
+So what we are being asked by Mike to do is to view, as very reliable, judgments of probability that, first of all, are not based upon relative frequencies, secondly, are being made by people without serious consideration of competing hypotheses – such as the mystically-based doctrine of maya – and, thirdly, that are judgments that Mike is unable to support by appealing to principles of probability or inductive logic.

 Candidate 3: The belief that human behavior is not causally determined.